vladtsit/zero-config-telegram-domoticz/README.md

 # zero-config-telegram-domoticz

-This is first try to make zero-config telegram bot based on information which is already exists in DOmoticz
+This is first try to make zero-config telegram bot based on information which is already exists in Domoticz
 Requirements:
 - Node-Red and Domoticz installed on same PC/RRi.
 Google for instrictions.
 - Additional nodes: node-red-contrib-moment, node-red-contrib-telegrambot